henrikbulldog/spark.org.anonymizer/Readme.md

 You may not be able to copy production data as-is due to legal and regulatory demands, hence the need for an anonymization utility.

 ## Usage
+Get the jar from Maven by adding a reference to io.github.henrikbulldog:spark-org-anonymizer_2.11 or io.github.henrikbulldog:spark-org-anonymizer_2.12.

 To anonymize all columns in a DataFrame, simply call the extension method DataFrame.anonymize.

 ```